4GeeksAcademy/machine-learning-content/export/exploratory-data-analysis.md

-In this case, using the Chi square feature selection, the most important features are 'Pclass', 'Sex','Parch','Fare' and 'Embarked'.
+It gives me the 5 most important features according to the Chi-square method.

 This is just to show you how to apply one of the feature selection methods in the Titanic dataset in order to reduce the number of features before modeling, however, Titanic is a short dataset so you should evaluate if doing feature selection or not.